CherBachar/TimeseriesCalciumAnalysis/README.md

 6. You can add/ remove peaks by clicking on the corresponding buttons, and pressing 'Enter' once done.

 7. To save, press 'Save'.
 This will save all data in the same folder as 'Data.mat'

+8. To load data, first load mean image (by pressing 'Load Mean Image'), and then press 'Load Data' to load previously analysed data